reebalazs/ubikdb/README.md

 ## Status ##

 This screencast was made after the first two days of development.
-It is intended to show the basics of how ubikDB will work.
+It is intended to give a peek preview into how ubikDB will work, by showing the simplest possible use case that can operate with the current codebase.
 The  real-time synchronized form widget of the demo is written in only **11 lines** of HTML and **3 lines** of JavaScript code.

 [![Play Video](https://dl.dropboxusercontent.com/u/16162405/ubikDB_0__starting_up.png)]( http://vimeo.com/reebalazs/ubikdb-0)